- Remembering the War of 1812

 President James Madison moved first against Spanish West Florida.
 In 1810 he instructed his agents to encourage American residents living near Baton Rouge to rebel against Spanish authority, form a provisional government, and request annexation by the United States.
 The resident Americans carried out the plan, capturing a small Spanish fort at Baton Rouge – and killing two soldiers and wounding three in the process – then proclaiming the independent “Republic of West Florida” and requesting annexation by the United States along with protection from any Spanish counterattack.
 Two days after hearing news of the insurrection, President Madison ordered the governor of Louisiana to station troops in the area.
 On October 27, 1810, he issued a formal proclamation taking possession of West Florida (from the Perdido River to the Mississippi River) on behalf of the United States.
 Spanish forces nevertheless remained at Fort Mobile until April 1813, when they evacuated to Pensacola.

 In 1812, the population of Spanish East Florida was less than 10,000, a mixture of Anglos, Spaniards, blacks (both slave and free), Greeks, and some 3,000 Seminoles living in the interior.
 The population of Georgia, in contrast, was about one-quarter million.
-The main towns on the east coast were Fernandina, a prosperous trading center, and St. Augustine, the governmental and military center – protected by the sizable Spanish fort, Castillo de San Marcos.
+The main towns on the Florida east coast were Fernandina, a prosperous trading center, and St. Augustine, the governmental and military center – protected by the sizable Spanish fort, Castillo de San Marcos.
 Black slaves, numbering about 2,000, were generally treated better in Spanish East Florida than their counterparts in the U.S., with some serving in the Spanish military.
-A number of the Anglo businessmen in the area were raising families with black women, former slaves they had bought and freed; and some were married (Zephaniah and Anna Kingsley).
-These families and their mulatto children were accepted in the Spanish colony.
+A number of the Anglo businessmen in the area were raising families with black women, former slaves they had bought and freed; and some were married, such as Zephaniah and Anna Kingsley.
+These families and their biracial children were accepted in the Spanish colony.
 The arming of blacks, the acceptance of multi-racial families, and the refuge provided for escaped slaves from the U.S. by the Seminoles were all intolerable to most white Georgians.

 On June 18, 1812, the U.S. formally declared war on Great Britain.
 One day later, Democratic Republican “war hawks” in Congress introduced a bill to formally authorize U.S. military occupation of East and West Florida.
 The bill passed easily in the House, 70-48, but it was unexpectedly defeated in the Senate.
 According to the historian James G. Cusiak: